National Guard troops arrive in Los Angeles as immigration enforcement tensions escalate

 The new military presence in L.A. comes after days of escalation between protesters and law enforcement, notably Immigration and Customs Enforcement.

 On Friday evening, multiple immigration operations were conducted across L.A., primarily in the Westlake District, downtown and South L.A., ICE officials confirmed.
-While numbers remain fluid, a federal law enforcement official with knowledge of the operations tells CBS News that at least 118 allegedly unauthorized immigrants have been arrested although that number is expected to grow.
-The charges for their arrest remain unclear as of Sunday morning.
+A single operation at a job site Friday resulted in the arrest of 44 unauthorized immigrants, ICE told CBS News on Sunday.
+An additional 77 were arrested around the same time frame in the greater L.A. area.

+The exact charges of those arrests were not yet clear as of Sunday afternoon.

 ICE confirmed to CBS News Los Angeles that four federal search warrants were served at three locations in L.A. on Friday night.
 As news of those warrants spread, protests broke out.
 The most notable of which was Friday night, and took place outside the Federal Building in downtown L.A. after demonstrators learned that detainees were allegedly being held inside.